 2 tbsp finely diced garlic

-1/4 chicken stock
+1/4 chicken

 4 spring onions (scallions), sliced into 4cm lengths